 1. Dewalt DCS748B (Best Value)

-Looking to rip 35+ sheets of 3/4″ 4×8′ OSB on a job-site with a cordless table saw?
+Are you looking to rip 35+ 3/4″ 4×8′ OSB sheets on a job site with a cordless table saw?
 This Dewalt can handle it.
-Similar to the Milwaukee but slightly behind in (advertised) cordless battery power this saw will give you the freedom to setup and use without a generator or electricity.
+Similar to the Milwaukee but slightly behind in (advertised) cordless battery power, this saw will allow you to set up and use it without a generator or electricity.

 Battery